Use Canvas to post course content, assignments, discussions, and announcements in an online learning environment.

 To maintain and enhance the quality of our programs, EP uses course evaluation questionnaires to solicit students’ opinions about the quality of courses and instruction.

 The Krieger School of Arts and Sciences and the Whiting School of Engineering have purchased school-wide subscriptions to the Turnitin.com Plagiarism Prevention Service.
 This service provides an easy to use method for instructors to check the content of papers for plagiarized material.
-The CER offers training and information about this service.
-Faculty can request a Turnitin account by sending an e-mail to [email protected].
+To learn more about using Turnitin for your assignments in Canvas, please view the Turnitin for Canvas Assignments page.

 Software and Hardware Purchases and Downloads